Ethnic groups in Vojvodina: Croats

 There are 32,684 Croats in Vojvodina or 1.9% of the population.
 The largest concentration of Croats is found in the municipalities of Apatin (8.9%) and Subotica (7.4%).
-They form majority of population in two villages Bački Monoštor (52.3% of population) and Bački Breg (52.1%), both in the administrative area of the city of Sombor; and relative majorities in the village of Sonta (47.2%) in the municipality of Apatin, as well as in the following villages of administrative city of Subotica: Donji Tavankut (42.2%), Mala Bosna (39%), Đurđin (36.2%), Stari Žednik (31%), and Bikovo (24.5%).Most of Bunjevci and almost all of Šokci of Vojvodina declare themselves as Croats.
+They form majority of population in villages Bački Monoštor (52.3% of population) and Bački Breg (52.1%), both in the administrative area of the city of Sombor; and relative majorities in the village of Sonta (47.2%) in the municipality of Apatin, as well as in the following villages in the administrative area of city of Subotica: Donji Tavankut (42.2%), Mala Bosna (39%), Đurđin (36.2%), Stari Žednik (31%), and Bikovo (24.5%).
+Most of Bunjevci and almost all of Šokci of Vojvodina declare themselves as Croats.

 Croatian is one of the official languages of the provincial administration of Vojvodina and is spoken by 0.5% of the population of the province.